Azure VM Deployments

 VM Instance Details

-Each provisioned Azure VM instance is set up with the following software, based on the selected engine type.
+Each provisioned Azure VM instance is set up with the following software, based on the deployed engine type and version.

 Note: If you need to set up the provisioned instances with additional software, you can define an initialization script for the deployment.